cheuktingli/psitip/README.rst

 - **Random variables** are declared as :code:`X = rv("X")`.
 The name "X" passed to "rv" must be unique.
 Variables with the same name are treated as being the same.
 The return value is a :code:`Comp` object (compound random variable).

- - As a shorthand, you may declare multiple random variables in the same line as :code:`X, Y = rv("X", "Y")`.
+ - As a shorthand, you may declare multiple random variables in the same line as :code:`X, Y = rv("X, Y")`.
+Variable names are separated by :code:`", "` (the space cannot be omitted).

 - The joint random variable (X,Y) is expressed as :code:`X + Y` (a :code:`Comp` object).